Designorate

 3) FMEA Failure Detection

 Determine the detection value for the fault.
-It represents the likelihood to detect the failure using the current control methods.
+It represents the likelihood of detecting the failure using the current control methods.
 We use a scale of 1-10 to determine the detection value.
 However, it is a reversed value compared with the above factors.
 This means that 1 refers to the error likely to be detected using the current controls and mechanism.
 The 10 value means that the fault is not likely to be detected.
 In our example, we will set the detection value to 7 as the testing machine may not involve testing how the drivers release the belt during the time of accidents.

 Failure Modes and Effects Analysis